 How to Sterilise frames with boiling cleaning soda solution

-The national bee unit at Fera have a range of fact sheets on their website, including one on “Hive Cleaning & Sterilisation”.
+The national bee unit have a range of fact sheets on their website, including one on “Hive Cleaning & Sterilisation”.
 I use this fact sheet as the basis of the approach I use for hive frame sterilisation with boiling washing soda solution.